PatrickHo-134/Fullstack-WebDev-Learning/README.md

 # full-stack-web-development-with-javascript
- Learning full-stack web development with mongodb, node and react
+This is all of the projects I have created during learning full-stack web development with different frameworks such as React.js, Node.js, MongoDB and PostgreSQL